The Liberal Arts Core

 Students are required to complete at least 40 hours, distributed among the following areas: Basic Core Courses, Multicultural and International Studies Courses, and Electives.
 Every student must successfully pass:

-- At least 31 hours of Basic Core Courses consisting of 28 hours selected from Areas 1-6 (distributed as indicated below) and one additional course from any subgroup in Area 3 or from a subgroup not already chosen in Area 5.
+- At least 31 hours of Basic Core Courses selected from Areas 1-6 (distributed as indicated below).

 - At least one Multicultural Studies course and at least one International Studies course (Areas 7-8).
 There are courses that may be counted simultaneously toward satisfying the requirement of 31 hours of Basic Core Courses and towards satisfying the Multicultural Studies and International Studies requirements.